Llandulas railway station

-Llandulas railway station was located in Denbighshire, North Wales, situated just north of the village of Llanddulas and with the sea to the north.
+Llandulas railway station was located in Conwy County Borough (then Denbighshire), North Wales, situated just north of the village of Llanddulas and with the Irish Sea to the north.

 History

 Opened 1 July 1889 by the London and North Western Railway, it was served by what is now the North Wales Coast Line between Chester, Cheshire and Holyhead, Anglesey.
 This station was the second to be known as Llandulas, as the nearby station at Llysfaen originally bore that name prior to 1889.
 Furthermore, for unknown reasons the 1889, two platform, station was always called Llandulas, rather than Llanddulas the spelling of the locality.